anahid-rr/HouseCrush/README.md

 - Add custom amenities and lifestyle preferences
 - Get AI-ranked results with match scores and proximity information
 - View properties from multiple sources in a unified interface
+- Uses streamlined search method for optimal results

 ### Q&A System
 - Ask rental-related questions using the interactive Q&A section
 - Use quick question buttons for common inquiries
 - Get detailed answers with source citations
-- Powered by Retrieval-Augmented Generation (RAG) technology
+- Powered by OpenAI GPT models (GPT-4o with fallback to GPT-3.5-turbo)

 ### Feedback System
 - Submit feedback, suggestions, or report issues
 - All feedback is logged and reviewed for continuous improvement
+- Supports both simple feedback and detailed contact forms

 ## 🛠️ Technical Architecture